ybizeul/ybFeed/README.md

 text or images.

-The primary use case is to share information between computers where you don't have the possibility to copy/paste, like a restricted VDI enviroment.
+The primary use case is to share information between computers where you don't have the possibility to copy/paste, like a restricted VDI environment.

-Open the feed on your local computer and the remote one, then everything you add will be displayed on the other browsers as well.
+Open the feed on your local computer and the remote one, then everything you add will be displayed on the other browser as well.

 ### Concepts